-Alderson Reporting Company 1-800-FOR-DEPO

-Senator Graham: Will that affect retention and family quality of life?

-General Odierno: It will affect family programs.
-It will affect quality of life, and it will affect the ability to train the way we need to train.

-6 Senator Graham: Thank you all.

-7 Chairman McCain: Senator Blumenthal?

-8 Senator Blumenthal: Thanks, Mr. Chairman.

-9 Mr. Chairman, I would apologize for being absent but I 10 know that my apology will be rejected so I will not even 11 endeavor because there is no committee hearing or meeting 12 more important than this one going on today.

-13 Chairman McCain: You are forgiven.

-But on a more serious note, I would like to thank the chairman for his constant and relentless focus on this topic and for raising it again at the very outset of this session of the Congress so that we can put a lot of these issues in context.

-21 Many of my constituents who are digging out from a 22 major weather event in the Northeast might be forgiven for 23 comparing sequestration to the weather.
-There is an old 24 saying: everybody talks about the weather but nobody does 25 anything about it.
-And we have talked about sequestration a lot on this side of the dais, but the Congress has yet to do anything meaningful about it.
-And I thank the chairman for putting it very much on the front burner as we begin consideration of this budget.
+- 1 Senator Graham: Will that affect retention and family - 2 quality of life? - 3 General Odierno: It will affect family programs.
+It - 4 will affect quality of life, and it will affect the ability - 5 to train the way we need to train. - 6 Senator Graham: Thank you all. - 7 Chairman McCain: Senator Blumenthal? - 8 Senator Blumenthal: Thanks, Mr. Chairman. - 9 Mr. Chairman, I would apologize for being absent but I - 10 know that my apology will be rejected so I will not even - 11 endeavor because there is no committee hearing or meeting - 12 more important than this one going on today. - 13 Chairman McCain: You are forgiven. - [Laughter.] - 15 Senator Blumenthal: Thank you. - 16 But on a more serious note, I would like to thank the - 17 chairman for his constant and relentless focus on this topic - 18 and for raising it again at the very outset of this session - 19 of the Congress so that we can put a lot of these issues in - 20 context. - 21 Many of my constituents who are digging out from a - 22 major weather event in the Northeast might be forgiven for - 23 comparing sequestration to the weather.
+There is an old - 24 saying: everybody talks about the weather but nobody does - 25 anything about it.
+And we have talked about sequestration a

-5 I take it, Admiral Greenert, that in your testimony 6 there is no mention of a BRAC because there is no planning 7 for a BRAC and none is on the table at this point.

-Admiral Greenert: Well, the Department has requested a 9 BRAC.
+- 1 lot on this side of the dais, but the Congress has yet to do - 2 anything meaningful about it.
+And I thank the chairman for - 3 putting it very much on the front burner as we begin - 4 consideration of this budget. - I take it, Admiral Greenert, that in your testimony - 6 there is no mention of a BRAC because there is no planning - 7 for a BRAC and none is on the table at this point. - 8 Admiral Greenert: Well, the Department has requested a - 9 BRAC.
 In my testimony, I did not speak to it.
-I am always 10 open to a BRAC.
-It is a good process, but I am satisfied 11 with the Navy's infrastructure as it exists today -- base 12 infrastructure.

-13 Senator Blumenthal: So there is no immediate need for 14 a BRAC in your view.

-Admiral Greenert: In the Navy, I am satisfied with my base lay-down there in that regard.
-But again, the process makes the bases that I have that much more efficient.
-It is not a bad process per se.
+I am always - 10 open to a BRAC.
+It is a good process, but I am satisfied - 11 with the Navy's infrastructure as it exists today -- base - 12 infrastructure. - 13 Senator Blumenthal: So there is no immediate need for - 14 a BRAC in your view. - 15 Admiral Greenert: In the Navy, I am satisfied with my - 16 base lay-down there in that regard.
+But again, the process - 17 makes the bases that I have that much more efficient.
+It is - 18 not a bad process per se. - 19 Senator Blumenthal: You spoke very cogently in your - 20 testimony about the fragility of the maritime industrial - 21 base, which I think is a major consideration that very often - 22 the public does not understand as a consequence of - 23 sequestration.
+And you note that the damage can be long- - 24 lasting and hard to reverse.
+That is true of facilities and - 25 manufacturing plants not only at places like Electric Boat